 In last week's tutorial, we looked at different ways to define a static named range in Excel.
 A static name always refers to the same cells, meaning you would have to update the range reference manually whenever you add new or remove existing data.

-If you are working with a continuously changing data set, you may want to make your named range dynamic so that it automatically expands to accommodate newly added entries or contracts to exclude removed data.
+If you are working with a continuously changing data set, you may want to make your named range dynamic so that it automatically expands to accommodate new entries or contracts to exclude removed data.
 Further on in this tutorial, you will find detailed step-by-step guidance on how to do this.

 How to create a dynamic named range in Excel